jakkie747/demo/CLONING_GUIDE.md

     *   You will now see a `firebaseConfig` object on the screen. **Do not close this page.** It contains the unique keys for your new project.

 2.  **Update the Code:**
-    *   In your code editor, open the file: `src/lib/firebase.ts`.
+    *   In your new Firebase Studio project, open the file: `src/lib/firebase.ts`.
     *   Carefully copy each key and value from the `firebaseConfig` object in your browser (e.g., `apiKey`, `authDomain`, etc.) and paste it into the corresponding placeholder in the `src/lib/firebase.ts` file.
     *   **Important:** After pasting your credentials, your `firebaseConfig` object in the code should look something like this, but with your own unique values:
         ```javascript